karthickal/posit-android/README.md

 )
 ```

 That’s it!
 All your videos are now tracked for apparel objects.
-You can enable/disable annotations for certain videos from your developer dashboard.
+You can enable/disable annotations for certain videos from your developer dashboard in the future.